Skip to content

 Turn Windows Hello Biometrics On or Off Using Local Group Policy Editor

-You can easily turn Windows Hello biometrics on or off using the Local Group Policy Editor.
-This tool lets you change settings on your computer to manage how you sign in.
+You can turn Windows Hello biometrics on or off using the Local Group Policy Editor, a tool that lets you change settings for how you sign in.
+To get started, press the Windows key + R, type gpedit.msc, and press Enter to open the editor.
+Then, navigate through the folders on the left side: Computer Configuration, then Administrative Templates.

 1. Open Local Group Policy Editor: Press Windows key + R on your keyboard, type gpedit.msc, and press Enter.